(in accordance with the General Data Protection Regulations 2016)

 Legitimate interest – ReSkilled needs to set up Information Sharing Agreements with referral agencies to ensure safety for all, both when at a project and for the referral agency to which project participants return, e.g. housing.
-The potential benefit and negative impact on the individual have to be considered when using this basis.
-Our Legitimate Interests Assessment is available upon request.
+The potential benefit and negative impact on the individual have to be considered when using this basis – see Legitimate Interests Assessment for Information Sharing with Referral Agencies.

 Consent – where you have provided ReSkilled with your contact details, we will ask for your consent if we would like to use them for a specified new purpose, e.g. to keep you updated with ReSkilled’s progress and any new products.
 You can withdraw this consent at any time by contacting us by e-mail, in person or by phone.

-To provide a safe environment – to inform ReSkilled of course participants’ relevant background, e.g. ongoing health issues or criminal history in order to uphold both their safety and the safety of others, particularly as ReSkilled’s workshop is located within a Day Centre for adults with learning difficulties.
+- To provide a safe environment – to inform ReSkilled of course Participants’ relevant background, e.g. ongoing health issues or criminal history in order to uphold both their safety and the safety of others.
 At times we may also need to contact a participant’s referring agency (e.g. housing) to share information where the safety of the individual or others, either at ReSkilled or the agency, could otherwise be at risk.

-To deliver products that you buy online – we only need contact details, as the payment is processed by a 3rd party, e.g. Paypal
+- To deliver products that you buy online – we only need your contact details, as the payment is processed by a 3rd party, e.g. Paypal

-For occasional marketing – we’d like to keep you informed about what’s happening here and of any new products – you have to opt in for this.
+- For occasional marketing – we’d like to keep you informed about what’s happening here (Newsletter) and of any new products – you will have to opt in for this.

 Types of data we collect and use